atayeb-dev/anno117-assets-explorer/README.md

 # Atayeb Assets Explorer

-Utility for extracting and managing Anno 1800 game assets from RDA archives.
+Utility for extracting and managing Anno game assets from RDA archives and assets files.

+If my work made your day better, consider [backing](https://ko-fi.com/atayeb) its creator

 **Version:** 2.1 | **Python:** 3.10+ | **Dependencies:** Standard Library Only